Effective as of March 2022

 This privacy notice applies to all companies within the NFP UK group, as well as any appointed representatives.
 This includes but is not limited to:

-- Johnson Fleming Group limited
+- Johnson Fleming Group & subsidiaries

-collectively referred to herein as “JF”.
+collectively referred to herein as “NFP”.

-This privacy notice applies to your usage of our website only.
+This privacy notice applies to your usage of our Website only.
 If you engage us for services, you should refer to the Personal Data Protection Agreement, the Privacy Notice or other privacy document that is sent to you at the time of engagement.

-Upon accessing our website, you will be asked to opt-in to cookies which is the primary method in which we collect this information.
+Upon accessing our Website, you will be asked to opt-in to cookies which is the primary method in which we collect this information.
 You can change your cookie preferences at any time by clicking the cookies symbol in the lower left corner.
 At other times, you may be asked to provide information directly.
 You can choose not to do so (although this choice may impact the service you receive).

 Links to Third-Party Websites

-We urge you to be aware when you leave our website and to read the privacy statements of each website on which you land after you click on a link or social networking button located on our website.
+We urge you to be aware when you leave our Website, and to read the privacy statements of each website on which you land after you click on a link or social networking button located on our Website.

-We seek to use reasonable technical, organisational and administrative measures to protect data collected through this website against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+We seek to use reasonable technical, organisational and administrative measures to protect data collected through this Website against unauthorized or unlawful processing and against accidental loss, destruction or damage.
 We believe that these measures are reasonably adapted to the nature of the information in our custody.
 However, because no security system can be 100% effective, we cannot guarantee the security of any information we may have collected from or about our users.

-If you believe that your interaction with our website is no longer secure, please immediately notify us of the problem in accordance with the “How to Contact Us” section below.
+If you believe that your interaction with our Website is no longer secure, please immediately notify us of the problem in accordance with the “How to Contact Us” section below.